ehrbase/ehrbase/doc/conformance_testing/EHR.md

 **Postconditions:**

-None
+None.

 **Flow:**

 1. Invoke has EHR service with a random subject_id.
-2. The result should be negative, like "the EHR for subject_id does not exist"
+2. The result should be negative, related to "the EHR for subject_id does not exist"

 ### B.3.
 Get EHR